frec3044/git-quarto-intro/assignment/instructions.md

 ## Introduction to Github, Git, and Rmarkdown

 1. Create a GitHub user account at <https://github.com>, if you don't already have one.
 [Here is advice about choosing a user name](https://happygitwithr.com/github-acct.html#username-advice), because choosing a good user name is critical.
 Please email me your user name so I can associate it with your name in the grade book.
+You are not required to use your Virginia Tech email or an identifying username if you do not want to.

 2. Go to Rstudio and install the `usethis` package.